Inbibo/shift_docs/docs/reference/plugins.md

       <figcaption><b>Nodes Outliner Plugin</b></figcaption>
 </figure>

 The *Variables Browser* allows users to parse the workflow variables currently set and check their content.
 This is especially helpful in large workflows where it is easy to lose track of which nodes were previously executed.
-This Plugin also allows to delete specific workflow variables set while working on a workflow.
+This plugin also allows to delete specific workflow variables set while working on a workflow.
 To do that `Right-click` on the variable entry to delete and select the *Delete* option.
 For more info on workflow variables please check out the section about [Variable Nodes](nodes/variable.md)

 <figure>
       <img src="images/variables_browser_plugin.gif" alt="UI">